saorisakaue/GREP/README.md

 <img src="https://raw.githubusercontent.com/saorisakaue/GREP/images/images/forWeb_Overview.png" width=60%>
 </div>

-The user input is a gene list from any source of genomic studies, and GREP tells you (i) what kind of disease categories are pharmaco-genetically associated with the gene set and (ii) what kind of medications can have a potential for being repositioned to another indication.
+The user input is a gene list from any source of genomic studies.
+GREP tells you (i) what kind of disease categories are pharmaco-genetically associated with the gene set and (ii) what kind of medications can have a potential for being repositioned to another indication.

 ## Requirements
 `GREP` is a command line python software, and the following modules are required.